oskarkv/map-regexps/readme.md

 literal will be read by Clojure, as Clojure code.
 In order for a map literal L in the pattern to match a map M in the input sequence, M must have all the key-value pairs that L has, but M may have more.
 Comparison is done with `=`.
-In order to match a map that has any of either of two values, use two literals and the `|` metacharacter.
+In order to match a map that has either of two values, use two literals and the `|` metacharacter.

 `( )` can be used for grouping and for saving submatches, that can be extracted from the match.
 The function `re-seq-pointers` is like `re-seq` but returns